Last Sentinel: Plot

 After rising sea levels cause most of Earth's landmass to become submerged, only two small continents remain, locked in war.
 The southern continent controls Sentinel, a sea outpost between them.
-Four people crew it: sergeant Hendrichs, their dour squad leader; Cassidy, a corporal; Baines, the mechanic; and Sullivan, a fisherman and cook.
+A four person crew consisting of Sergeant Hendrichs, their squad leader; Cassidy, a corporal; Baines, the mechanic; and Sullivan, a fisherman and cook.
 They signed on for two years, but their relief is three months late.
 As tensions rise, Sullivan loses his catch during a powerful storm, angering Baines.
 Sullivan, in turn, lashes out at Baines for Sentinel's poor state.

-Soon afterward, a ship appears on the radar.
+Soon afterward a ship appears on the radar.
 When it does not answer Cassidy's communication attempts, Hendrichs sends Sullivan to investigate.
 Sullivan turns off his radio while searching the ship, causing Hendrichs to worry that it is an enemy invasion.
 As Hendrichs prepares to fire a doomsday weapon, Sullivan finally responds and says it is harmless and adrift.
 Sullivan tows it back to Sentinel and suggests radioing it in.
 Hendrichs refuses until he has more information.
 Sullivan and Cassidy, who are in a secret relationship, have sex when Sullivan returns.

 Baines and Sullivan share a bottle of alcohol and discuss the other continent.
 Baines says his wife suspects that the enemy has either died or was defeated years ago, and their government has suppressed this information to justify its rule.
 Increasingly frustrated with Hendrichs' decisions, Sullivan sends a message back to their command without Hendrichs' approval.
 The crew is demoralized when the response simply repeats their own message back to them.
 Hendrichs demands that they remain focused, but the others wonder if both sides have perished.

 Sullivan learns that Baines has been sneaking out to fix the adrift ship.
 Baines suggests they use it to leave the outpost.
 Sullivan eagerly agrees, but Cassidy appears noncommittal when he invites her to join them.
 Hendrichs catches Baines and Sullivan celebrating when they finish the repairs and orders them to sink the ship.
 After a tense standoff, Cassidy offers to mediate the dispute.
 Hendrichs relents and allows Sullivan and Baines to leave for supplies and a relief crew, but he says Cassidy must remain behind to help defend Sentinel.